The Wearing of the Grin: Plot

 At first, Porky appreciates the Green Shoes as nice shoes, but soon he realizes that these shoes are cursed, as he begins a frantic Irish jig, which makes the leprechauns laugh at him.
 The shoes will not stop dancing; even when he removes them, they chase him and return themselves to his feet.
 He is "danced" through an Irish dreamscape until he falls to his apparent death in a boiling pot of gold.
 At this point, he wakes up, in a puddle of water, on the spot where he fell after being hit by the mace.
 O'Toole is standing over him with an empty bucket, implying he has dumped water over Porky to revive him.
-Porky makes a scream, remembering that the caretaker is actually the leprechaun, and leaps up to one of the posts that had been holding the mace.
+Porky screams, remembering that the caretaker is actually the leprechaun, and leaps up to one of the posts that had been holding the mace.
 The caretaker tries to convince Porky that nothing has been amiss.
 Porky, frightened and disoriented, grabs his bags and runs away from the castle and into the distance stating he's late for an appointment with his psychiatrist.
 O'Toole watches him run, smoking his upside-down pipe, and sporting a mischievous smile, shakes hands with himself (a hand that emerges from his trousers, clearly O'Mike) over a shamrock-shaped iris out.

-Production notes

-The Wearing of the Grin was the final cartoon featuring Porky Pig as the only major recurring character.
-Porky had been Warner Bros. animation's first major star until he had been supplanted first by Daffy Duck (a phenomenon that was foreshadowed in film form in Friz Freleng’s You Ought to Be in Pictures), and later by Bugs Bunny.
-As this had progressed, Porky starred in fewer solo cartoons.
-All of Porky's subsequent appearances in the classic era would be with other characters such as Daffy or the non-speaking, house cat version of Sylvester.

-The title refers to The Wearing of the Green, an old Irish ballad, while the green shoes themselves are borrowed from the 1845 Hans Christian Andersen fable "The Red Shoes" (and the 1948 film based on it) about a pair of ballet shoes that never let their wearer stop dancing.
-The title was parodied, also as "The Wearing of the Grin", in the Bugs Bunny cartoon What's Up, Doc?, where Bugs reveals that being in the play's chorus was his first gig as an "actor."

-This is one of five Warner Bros. cartoons that had music scores provided by Eugene Poddany in the early 1950s, as the studio's regular musical director, Carl Stalling, was recovering from a brain injury during the cartoon's production.
-Milt Franklyn was also credited for orchestrations.